 Get Into the spirit – Folkestone’s living Advent calendar

-Folkestone’s Living Advent Calendar is into its 4th outing.
-There are 24 doors selected around the town, and a chocolate Advent calendar on sale to help you remember where each door is.
-At 6pm, the crowds gather, and with the help of Lady Christmas, they count down to the opening.
+Folkestone’s Living Advent Calendar is back for 2023.
+There are 24 doors selected around the town, and at 6pm, the crowds gather, and with the help of Lady Christmas, they count down to the opening.
 Behind each door is a wonderful surprise; a proposal of marriage, a play recounting the town’s history, or singing and dancing for all to enjoy!
+The Harbour Arm is excited to be Door Number 1 on 1st December 2023.
 This is the brain-child of Sadie Hurley and Sue Blakesley who run Jim Jam Arts.
-Folkelife, not one to hide the tinsel, wanted to get in on the acts.
+Folkelife, not one to hide behind the tinsel, wanted to get in on the acts.

 Christmas starts in january